A church full of people full of the Word is a strong church.

-If you struggle with honesty/telling lies, the lie behind is I’ll look better if I lie.
+- If you struggle with lying, the lie is I’ll look better if I lie.
 Col 3:9-10

-If you struggle with speech (I can’t help what I say) Ephesians 4:29
+- If you struggle with speech (I can’t help what I say) Eph 4:29

-If you struggle with selfishness (my deal is more important that your deal) Phil 2:3-4
+- If you struggle with selfishness (my deal is more important than your deal) Phil 2:3-4

-If you struggle with guilt and condemnation (I’m no good and not worthy) Romans 8:1-2
+- If you struggle with guilt and condemnation (I’m no good and unworthy) Romans 8:1-2

 What is the excuse you tell yourself?
 Behind that excuse is the lie that fuels the sin.